rOwe08/TextReader/README.md

 ## Where to find the build

+The executable file can be found in:

+- `Build.zip/net8.0-windows/TextReader.exe`

+or

 After building the project (via Visual Studio or `dotnet build`), the executable file can be found in:

 - `TextReader/bin/Release/net8.0-windows/TextReader.exe` (for Release build)
 - `TextReader/bin/Debug/net8.0-windows/TextReader.exe` (for Debug build)
+-
 ## Usage
 - **Load text:** Use the menu to load from a file, URL, or generate random text.
 - **Search:** Press Ctrl+F to open the search box.
 Use F3/Shift+F3 to navigate results.